-Prerequisite: Two technical credits in one Career Cluster
+Prerequisite: Two technical credits in one Career Cluster This culminating course is for juniors and seniors who had

 This culminating course is for juniors and seniors who have earned two technical credits, one of which is a completer course, in one Career Cluster.
 The Advanced Studies course must augment the content of the completer course and prepare students for success in transitioning to postsecondary education and future careers.
 Students work under the guidance of a teacher with expertise in the content of the completer course in collaboration with community members, business representatives, and other school-based personnel.
 The four parts of the course include writing a research paper, producing a product, developing a portfolio, and delivering a presentation.
 Students demonstrate their abilities to use 21st century skills.
 Competitive events, community service, and leadership activities provide the opportunity to apply essential standards and workplace readiness skills through authentic experiences.